Jennifer Griffin: Career

+In February 2022, prior and just after the start of the Russian Invasion of Ukraine Griffin frequently corrected and fact-checked her Fox News colleagues when they said false or unproven things about the war.
+When asked why she felt it necessary to correct these statements she said "I’ve been part of the news division since those beginning days.
+I’m here to fact-check facts because I report on facts,.
+“And my job is to try and figure out the truth as best as I know it.
+I share those facts internally, so that our network can be more accurate.
+That’s what I’ve always done.”

 In September 2022, Griffin inked a new multi-year deal with Fox News.
 In addition to this new contract she was also promoted to Chief National Security correspondent.
 This new promotion comes after she traveled to Lviv and Kyiv, Ukraine covering Russia's invasion.
-Griffin also secured exclusive interviews with top officials, including Foreign Minister Dmytro Kuleba and United States Secretary of Defense Lloyd Austin, and spearheaded FNC’s coverage of the conflict stateside with around the clock updates from the Pentagon.
+Griffin also secured exclusive interviews with top officials, including Foreign Minister Dmytro Kuleba and United States Secretary of Defense Lloyd Austin, and spearheaded FNC's coverage of the conflict stateside with around the clock updates from the Pentagon.

+Griffin is a recipient of the Washington DC based Transatlantic Leadership Network "Freedom of the Media" Gold Medal award for Public Service, awarded to a US news organization or individual for their extraordinary contribution and excellence in foreign affairs journalism.

+In a 2025 Pentagon news conference, Secretary of Defense Pete Hegseth criticized her for allegedly intentionally misrepresenting what the president says in her reporting on the U.S. bombing of Iran’s nuclear facilities.

 Supporting veterans

 As National Security Correspondent as the Pentagon, Griffin has supported veterans through numerous organizations and events.
 In 2021, Griffin assisted The Independence Fund with giving away the 2,500th Track Chair to a wounded warrior veteran.

 For the past decade, Griffin has hosted the Wounded Warrior Experience, which features inspiring stories of sacrifice and recovery from wounded veterans and service members.
 The program touches on issues faced by wounded warriors, the resources available to them, and their successes in moving forward in their lives.
-The program highlights the importance of aiding America’s heroes during their transition from military to civilian life.
+The program highlights the importance of aiding America's heroes during their transition from military to civilian life.

-Griffin serves as the emcee of the annual CAUSE gala, which celebrates and shows our appreciation for America’s wounded, ill, and injured service members and their caregivers.
+Griffin serves as the emcee of the annual CAUSE gala, which celebrates and shows our appreciation for America's wounded, ill, and injured service members and their caregivers.